DillonZChen/goose/README.md

 }
 ```

-For the bibtex file for WL and GNN architectures using the `ilg` graph representations:
+For the bibtex file for WLF and GNN architectures using the `ilg` graph representations:
 ```
-@inproceedings{chen-et-al:genplan2023,
+@inproceedings{chen-trevizan-thiebaux:genplan2023,
   author       = {Dillon Ze Chen and
                   Felipe W. Trevizan and
                   Sylvie Thi{\'{e}}baux},